 Transvaginal ultrasound is the most sensitive and specific to diagnose and differentiate ovarian cystic teratomas from other ovarian tumors.

 Abdominal CT scanning is indicated to evaluate the liver and lymph nodes for possible metastasis.
 Abdominal CT scanning can be also valuable in the characterization of the mature teratoma.
-Several dividing septa, fat, and calcification can be appreciated on CT scan of a teratoma.
+Several dividing septa, fat and calcification can be appreciated on a CT scan of a teratoma.

 If the imaging studies raise suspicion of malignancy, fine-needle aspiration or a core biopsy can be used to exclude possible malignant component.
 Histological examination of a benign cystic teratoma shows an inner lining of keratinized squamous epithelium, hair, bronchial and gastrointestinal cells, neuronal cells, retinal cells or teeth.

 Treatment of Benign Cystic Teratoma